-When we talk about teamwork it signifies a group of individuals (in our scenario the employees) who come forth to support each other for achieving the mutual target.
+When we talk about teamwork, it signifies a group of individuals (in our scenario, the employees) who support each other for achieving the mutual target.

 Here, the mutual target is bringing success to your organization.
 But do you think just by telling your teams that they need to achieve this and that tasks by the end of the week or month would be enough to make them work as a team?

-The reason is simple.
-You’re just asking your teams to get the work done but you’re not conveying how it’s going to impact the organization.
-In such a case, your teams will take it simply as another job that needs to be completed without caring about the outcome.
+You’re just asking your teams to get the work done, but you’re not conveying how it will impact the organization.
+In such a case, the team will treat it as a usual job without caring much.

-This should be avoided at all costs.
 As a manager, it’s upon your shoulders to communicate with your teams and explain the bigger picture associated with their works.
-Moreover, you should clearly state the team goals to help them device better plans for completing tasks at hand.
+Moreover, you should clearly state the team goals to help them devise better plans for completing the tasks at hand.

 2. Emphasize on Establishing Strong Internal Communication

-When your employees are working as a team the only thing that is going to decide if they’ll succeed is how well they communicate with each other.
-If the team members do not share their ideas, thoughts, and the progress regarding the task at hand then the entire team may end up proceeding in the wrong direction.
+When your employees are working as a team, the only thing that will decide if they’ll succeed is how well they communicate with each other.
+If the team members do not share their ideas, thoughts, and progress regarding the task at hand, the entire team may end up proceeding in the wrong direction.

-Especially, if there are new joinees who are a part of the team, then they might refrain from letting out their thoughts.
+Especially if there are new joiners who are a part of the team, they might refrain from letting out their thoughts.
 This kind of issue may also persist if any one member of the team is overpowering others.
-Hence, being a manager you must keep a check on such acts and take appropriate measures to break the ice between team members.
-Also, whenever you mail your teams, include some amazing teamwork quotes in it to remind them their purpose.
+Hence, being a manager, you must check on such acts and take appropriate measures to break the ice between team members.
+Also, whenever you mail your teams, include some amazing teamwork quotes in it to remind them of their purpose.

 3. Focus More on Peer Recognition

 Being an HR leader, you would have several other responsibilities.
 As such, you might often miss out on taking note of the excellent work done by any of the team members.
-Their efforts shouldn’t go unnoticed just because you aren’t there but the other members of their team have seen it all.
+Their efforts shouldn’t go unnoticed just because you aren’t there, but the other team members have seen it all.
 Hence, you should focus on integrating a mode of peer recognition.

-When the employees are acknowledged by their peers, they feel elated and it also gives them instant gratification for their contribution.
-Apart from this, it also keeps everyone in the team in a cheerful mood encouraging them to do even better.
+When peers acknowledge their colleagues, they feel elated, and it also gives them instant gratification for their contribution.
+Apart from this, it also keeps everyone in the team cheerful, encouraging them to do even better.
 It makes them feel their worth and keeps them connected to the greater goal.

 4. Host Team Development Activities

 Team building activities play a significant role in boosting teamwork.
 These activities provide a stage for all the employees to present their problem-solving skills and share their experiences with others.
-It is a great opportunity for all team members to learn from each other and build better relationships that’ll help them solve high-level problems when they’re given any complex task.
+It is a great opportunity for all team members to learn from each other and solve high-level problems when they’re given any complex task.

 Similar Articles: List Of Best Icebreaker Questions For Work